Get all the details on our 2022 milestones and the world-changing plans we have for the future. Learn More

 Below we’ll look closer at different types of popular plant-based protein products, and give you tips for deciding which is best for you.

 Vegan protein powders come in handy for plant-based eaters because they make it easier to obtain the amino acids (the so-called “building blocks of protein”) that the body requires for general health.
-These protein powders are often made from seeds, grains and legumes via a process of isolating protein and removing most of the food’s fats and carbs.
+These superfood supplements are often made from seeds, grains and legumes via a process of isolating protein and removing most of the food’s fats and carbs.

 Can you build muscle with vegan protein powder?
 Yes, you can, assuming you also consume an overall healthy diet and stay physically active in a way that helps you build or maintain muscle mass.
 For example, combining a strength-training program with a healthy vegan diet that is supplemented with plant-based protein powder is a great way to work towards building more strength.